ab1kenobi/Foolers-of-Tom/README.md

 United States and date the model will output a temperature with an average deviation being 2.29(MAE), the MSE also providing a difference value, and R-squared giving a metric indication of the proportion of variance ranging from 0-1, (R-Squared = 0.921).

+Initially the plan for the temperature predictor model was to give a range of hot, moderate and cold temperatures for the user to make their judgement on, given these classification for the predictions we opted to use a random forest classifier model to determine the classification of the day's temperature via likelihood.
+However given the scope of temperature we were working with we kept getting a moderate output for all days and locations.
+The only real reason we wanted to classify the temperature was to output a below freezing string that would alter the kind of precipitation that would fall i.e. either snow or rain.
+However, given that freezing temperature is below 32 degrees Fahrenheit that could easily be adjusted.
+So we switched over to a regression model to provide a numeric prediction averaged from the models decisions.

 The rainfall model used a random forest classification model.
 It was trained on longitude, latitude, and months of the year.
 The model was trained on data pulled from earthaccess.
 Specifically, the data was pulled from"M2SDNXSLV".
 In order to specifically get more data, we